 The cryptomeria and arborvitae are more affected by the extremely cold weather but can also be predisposed to additional winter injury and bronzing due to wet or dry soil conditions.
 If the bronzing is cold related, these plants should be fine but the discoloration may last into the late summer.
 If, on the other hand, the problem is drainage related or due to a damaged base those issues must be addressed and corrected before any improvement can be expected.
-In boxwoods especially, keeping those bases clear of debris will help reduce damage, though it is important to be sure the plants are correctly reduce damage, though it is important to be sure the plants are correctly installed at the initial planting.
+In boxwoods especially, keeping those bases clear of debris will help reduce damage, though it is important to be sure the plants are correctly installed at the initial planting.
 Periodically cleaning the debris out of the base of the boxwood will help ensure they do not develop aerial roots that can permanently damage boxwoods.
 It is always a good idea to clean debris that can accumulate in any of your plants to help avoid premature deterioration of the plant's base and ultimately the plant itself.